Canadian dollar lifted by commodities, U.S. data

 Canadian bond prices slumped as a rally in equities markets helped unwind a flight-to-safety bid that had driven bond prices higher in recent weeks.

-The equities rally was led by financials after JP Morgan Chase (JPM.N: Quote) raised its buyout offer for Bear Stearns BSC.N to about $10 a share from $2.
+The equities rally was led by financials after JP Morgan Chase (JPM.N) raised its buyout offer for Bear Stearns BSC.N to about $10 a share from $2.

 There were no Canadian economic data releases to influence bond market moves.
 January retail sales data is due on Tuesday and is expected to show a 1.2 percent rise after a 0.6 percent climb in December.